spacechem-community-developers/SpaceChem-Community-Edition/README.md

 * `ConfirmExitRunningSimulation`: Controls if the confirmation dialog to exit a level is shown when trying to exit while the simulation is running.
 * `IndicateWaldoDirection`: A visual indicator of the direction a waldo is travelling is drawn on the waldo.
   As of now, the indicator is a different color for the half on the back.
-* `SctImportExport`: This feature allows exporting and importing custom ResearchNet solutions in the same format used by [SpaceChemTool](https://github.com/spacechem-community-developers/SpaceChemTool).
-This tool is used for easy sharing of puzzle solutions, especially during tournaments.
-Now you can select one of your custom puzzles and export its solution to your clipboard using the Export Solution button.
-Importing solutions is also possible by copying the solution text to your clipboard, selecting the puzzle whose solution you want to import, then clicking on Import Solution.
-Selecting a puzzle is necessary because SCT doesn't export the definition of the puzzle you're solving, but a puzzle definition is needed for importing.
-Importing a solution into a puzzle it wasn't created in may work in some cases, but will usually fail. **NOTE**: Import functionality isn't tested "in the wild" yet, and in the worst case, it may create broken solutions or even corrupt your save file.
-The risk is bigger if you import a solution for the "wrong" definition.
-Please back up your save file before importing to make sure you don't permanently lose data!

 ### Experimental settings